 Lumbar Spinal Stenosis:

 Spinal stenosis causes the spine to narrow around the neural elements in the spine.
 These include the nerve roots and spinal cord.
 This can cause disc herniation as well as arthritis.
 Once arthritis begins to occur along with aging, the intervertebral discs or discs in between the vertebrae begin to narrow.
 Narrow space means that the nerves don’t have the space they should have to branch out from the spine.
 This can cause bone spurs to form, which prevents movement from occurring at the joint.
 They can cause nerve compression through ligament growth or simply pressing against it.

-A condition where the vertebra of the spine slip backward or forwards.
+Spondylolisthesis is a condition where the vertebra of the spine slips backward or forwards.
 While this condition can be caused by multiple issues, it results in the nerve roots being pressed down on due to the vertebrae of the spine being put into an abnormal position.
 This condition can also alter the size of the spinal canal or the vertebral space known as the foramen where the spinal nerves go out and into other parts of the body.